binance/binance-spot-api-docs/web-socket-api.md

 }
 ```

-Query information about all your OCOs, filtered by time range.
+Query information about all your order lists, filtered by time range.

 **Weight:**
 20